sguox002/leetcode/leetcode-all.md

 <<-720	Longest Word in Dictionary    		48.9%	Easy
-longest word which can be built one char from other words in the dictionary. build a trie and search start with. (sort reversely using length) ->>
+longest word which can be built one char from other words in the dictionary.
+- build a trie and search start with. (sort reversely using length)
+- sort alphabetically and use dp similar approach.
+***
+->>

 <<-745	Prefix and Suffix Search    		34.7%	Hard